 Some songs are accompanied by hand-drawn animations also made by Paperface, using stop motion techniques as well as drawings and models made at the lighthouse.

-‘Out of Time’, the debut album from Paperface, was recorded in the lighthouse that he rarely leaves, with minimal splashing out on promotion.
-Despite this, the album received rave reviews, spawned a host of fans and found its way through the coastal mist, largely thanks to BBC 6 Music, where songs such as ‘Amsterdam’ and ‘A Bigger Man’ were ably supported by Lauren Laverne, Mark Radcliffe and Stuart Maconie.
-The vinyl edition sold out at Rough Trade in only a few weeks.
+His acclaimed first album ‘Out of Time’ received rave reviews and spawned a host of fans thanks in no small part to BBC Radio 6 Music, where songs such as ‘Amsterdam’ and ‘A Bigger Man’ were ably supported by Lauren Laverne, Mark Radcliffe and Stuart Maconie.
+The vinyl sold out at Rough Trade in only a few weeks.

-“On my 6Music Recommends show, the lovely Amsterdam by Paperface got a big response from listeners… absolutely beautiful…”
+“On my 6Music Recommends show, Paperface got a big response from listeners… absolutely beautiful…”

 “Wonderful!
 So tender, so incredibly well formed… Stunning!”

 “I’ve been an idiot for not playing that sooner.
 Excellent!”